 Note: the lettering on the Shay over Hemmingsen Creek continued to read “Cathels & Sorenson”.
 It was unlikely to be stolen and Grandad was humble.

-Convergence: Fuel capacity is noted at 5 tons of coal.
-4 Grandad James Dickson (1882-1869) would have been busy at the same time, assuring that the coal was resourced safely, as Chief Inspector for Mines, for BC.
+Convergence for Descendants: Fuel capacity is noted at 5 tons of coal.4 Grandad James Dickson (1882-1869) would have been busy at the same time, assuring that the coal was resourced safely, as Chief Inspector for Mines, for BC.

-May we challenge the younger generation to ponder how 5 tons of coal and 3000 gallons of water were boarded.
-4
+We challenge the younger generation to ponder how 5 tons of coal and 3000 gallons of water were boarded on the train.4

 Look closely above the tree line, second next.